TigerIS2025/TWCRundown/README.md

 This repository focuses on The Weather Channels rundown used from November 2013 to August 2019.
 Before using, adding, modyfying or testing, please read the following information.

+# THESE FILES WERE SHARED BY A FAN.
+WE CANNOT SHARE THE NAME WHO GAVE IT TO US.
 You can set any amout of craws from 1 to 90. **VERY** higher numbers are NOT allowed.

 You can add anything you want in the ``const crawls`` line, starting with a ``'`` and ending with a ``',`` at the end of the craw.
 Here is example: